Faculty of Senior Fellows

 Jim McShane holds a Bachelor of Arts from Fordham University, a Juris Doctor from St. John's University School of Law, and a Master of Public Administration from Harvard University.
 He also is a 1994 graduate of the Police Management Institute at Columbia University and was awarded a Fulbright grant as a lecturer at the Police College of Finland in Helsinki, Finland in 2000.

 Jim and his wife, Joan, are the proud parents of two daughters, Kerry and Caroline.
 They also are the proud grandparents of Aiden James.

 James F. Miskel, Ph.D.

 Dr. Miskel has been a Senior Fellow at HSMI since 2007, and currently teaches Research Methods in Homeland Security Management.
-In addition, since 2005 he has been designing and teaching online courses on terrorism and conflict resolution for the US Naval War College, the University of Maryland and Norwich University.
+In addition, since 2005 he has designed and taught online courses on terrorism and conflict resolution for the US Naval War College, the University of Maryland and Norwich University.

-From 1993 through 2005, Dr. Miskel was a Professor of National Security Affairs and Associate Dean of Academics at the Naval War College.
-After he retired from the Naval War College, Dr. Miskel became a vice president at Alidade Inc., a defense consulting firm, and until 2008 was a consultant to the Rhode Island Economic Development Corporation.
-The contract with RIEDC was to design and run homeland security exercises for the cities and towns in Rhode Island.
+From 1993 through 2005, Dr. Miskel was Professor of National Security Affairs and Associate Dean of Academics at the Naval War College.
+Following his retirement from the Naval War College, Dr. Miskel became a vice president at Alidade Inc., a defense consulting firm, and until 2008 was a consultant to the Rhode Island Economic Development Corporation.
+In that capacity he designed and ran homeland security exercises for cities and towns throughout the state of Rhode Island.